 Observe the Process as a Bystander

-Many parents have spent entire IEP meetings simply trying not to cry, or even not to hit anyone.
+Many parents have spent entire IEP meetings simply trying not to cry or, even, not to hit anyone.
 Of course, restraint is always a good idea.
-But for many of us, IEP meetings for a beloved child are emotionally charged, and thus often are not the best way to learn about advocacy.
+But for many of us, IEPs for a beloved child is emotionally charged and thus, often not the best way to learn about advocacy.

 Document the IEP Meeting

-Ideally, you should give the district advance notice that you intend to audio record the IEP meeting.
-Your right to audio record an IEP meeting varies by state.
+Ideally, you would give the district advance notice that you intend to audio record the IEP meeting.
+However, your right to audio record an IEP meeting varies by state.
 Be sure to check your state’s education code.

 Always test your audio recorder in advance and bring extra batteries or a power source.
-Even if your attorney or advocate is recording, consider making your own recording.
+Even if your attorney or advocate is recording, consider also recording.
 Sometimes devices fail.

 Don’t Go at It Alone

 You can bring anyone you wish to an IEP meeting.
-This can be a family member or friend who wants to provide support or professionals (clinic supervisor, speech pathologist, OT, aides, etc.) who have worked with your child.
+This can be a family or friend who wants to provide support or professionals (clinic supervisor, speech path, OT, aides, etc.) who have worked with your child.

 And don’t forget to tap into your local and state resources.
 If you’re unclear about laws pertaining to your child’s education or your district’s interpretation of state or federal law, don’t be shy about calling your state’s department of education.
 However, do keep in mind that any information you share may not be held in confidence.

-You can also learn about disability rights organization in your state.
+You can also find your state’s disability rights organization at napas.org.
 Their attorneys and/or advocates may also be able to answer your questions and provide insight.
 In some cases, they may also be able to represent your child at IEP meetings or due process hearings.

-For more information about your district, be sure to talk with other parents (similar age and needs/similar schools or in your district):
+For overall infomation about your district, be sure to talk with other parents (similar age and needs/similar schools or in your district):